9001/copyparty/README.md

 * w3m (0.5.3/macports) can browse, login, upload at 100kB/s, mkdir/msg
 * netsurf (3.10/arch) is basically ie6 with much better css (javascript has almost no effect)
 * netscape 4.0 and 4.5 can browse (text is yellow on white), upload with `?b=u`
-* SerenityOS `browser` 22d13d8 hits a page fault, works with `?b=u`, file input not-impl, url params are multiplying
+* SerenityOS (22d13d8) hits a page fault, works with `?b=u`, file input not-impl, url params are multiplying

 # client examples